REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning: Related Works

-\textbf{The AL-based CIL} is a recent developed branch of EFCIL that aims to find closed-form solutions on all seen data.
-The analytic learning (AL) \cite{pil2001,brmp2021} is a technique that utilizes least squares (LS) to yield closed-form solutions during the training of neural networks.
-The ACIL \cite{ACIL2022NeurIPS} first introduces AL to the CIL realm.
-It is developed by reformulating the CIL procedure into a recursive LS form and equalize the CIL to joint training in the linear classifier.
-The subsequent GKEAL \cite{GKEAL2023CVPR} is specialized in few-shot CIL settings by adopting a Gaussian kernel process that excels in data-scarce scenarios.
-The AL-based CIL exhibits strong performance. \cite{ACIL2022NeurIPS}.
-However, it relies on a frozen backbone trained solely on the base dataset, which may result in less-effective representations during CIL.
-In this paper, we overcome this limitation by introducing the REAL.
+\textbf{ACL} is a recently developed branch of EFCIL that aims to find closed-form solutions {for} all seen data.{AL \citep{pil2001,brmp2021,cpnet2021} utilizes} least squares (LS) to yield closed-form solutions during the training of neural networks.
+ACIL \citep{ACIL2022NeurIPS} first introduces AL to the CIL realm.
+It is developed by reformulating the CIL procedure into a recursive LS form {thereby equating the CIL with} joint training in the linear classifier.
+The subsequent GKEAL \citep{GKEAL2023CVPR} specializes in few-shot CIL settings by adopting a Gaussian kernel process that excels in data-scarce scenarios.
+DS-AL \citep{AAAI2024DSAL} introduces a compensation stream to address the fitting {problem} of the linear classifier in ACIL.
+The ACL family {can} tackle various scenarios, including online CIL \citep{FOAL2024NeurIPS}, imbalanced CIL \citep{AIR2024, AEF-OCLTVT2025}, generalized CIL \citep{GACL2024NeurIPS}, and multi-modal tasks \citep{MMAL2024MM, RAIL2024NeurIPS}.
+While ACL demonstrates substantial performance, it relies on the {performance of the backbone, which is trained} solely on the base dataset in a supervised manner.
+This approach {may result in} inadequate representations of unseen data without future label guidance.
+Moreover, training {solely} with final features of the backbone diminishes the utilization of backbone knowledge, potentially impacting {of ACL.
+This study introduces REAL to enhance ACL and mitigate these limitations.}

-\subsection{Self-supervised Contrastive Learning}
+\subsection{Self-Supervised Contrastive Learning}